andrew-edwards/hdiAnalysis/README.md

 This package accompanies the manuscript:

-*Using highest density intervals can reduce perceived uncertainty in stock assessments by billions of fish*
+*Using highest density intervals can reduce perceived uncertainty in stock assessments*

-by Andrew M. Edwards and Marie Auger-Méthé, being submitted to *Fisheries Research*.
+by Andrew M. Edwards and Marie Auger-Méthé, submitted to *Fisheries Research*.

 In the manuscript (available upon request) we show that using highest density intervals (HDIs) to characterise uncertainty can be preferable